petra-Nam/education/README.md

 ---

 Thank you for using Matrob Education Finder!
-We hope it helps you in your educational endeavors.
+I hope it helps you in your educational endeavors.
 ```